flatland-association/flatland-benchmarks/ts/backend/README.md

 * copy (non-overwriting) the `config.jsonc` to `out-tsc/backend/config` for your convenience
 * start the app in Node.js

 The server isn't live-updated.
-To reflect any changes made to the source code, `npm run serve` has to be ran again.
+To reflect any changes made to the source code, `npm start` has to be run again.

 The script will only write the output `config.jsonc` once.
 This allows you have a local configuration that differs from the template's.
 To get new template properties to your local `config.jsonc`, you'll either have to copy them manually or delete the file and let it be re-created from template by the script.